-If you are a close family member of someone who suffered fatal injuries from a motor vehicle accident caused by someone else, you may be able to seek justice and compensation from the person responsible for the death of your loved one.
+Call us if you are a close family member of someone who suffered fatal injuries from a motor vehicle accident caused by someone else.
+You may be able to seek justice and compensation from the person responsible for the death of your loved one.

 We know nothing can ever replace your loved one.
 We also know that in addition to managing your grief and pain, you may be struggling with financial problems due to your loss.
 For over 70 years, our compassionate and experienced team of injury attorneys at The Law Offices of Briggs & Briggs has been helping family members hold negligent individuals and companies accountable for their wrongful actions.
 Call us today at (253) 588-6696 to learn how we could obtain compensation for you in a wrongful death claim or lawsuit.

 A recent news release by the Washington Traffic Safety Commission indicates preliminarily that 745 people died on Washington State’s roads and highways in 2022.
 That is the highest number of deaths from traffic crashes since 1990.
 The untimely death of 745 people from preventable fatal injuries is a heartbreaking and shocking statistic.

 A wrongful death lawsuit is a legal action governed by civil law (as opposed to criminal law).
 Its purpose is to compensate family members whose loved ones died unexpectedly due to someone else’s negligence or wrongdoing.
 Call us if you want to pursue compensation for the wrongful death of your loved one.
 You need a knowledgeable Washington attorney who cares about the difficult circumstances you’re experiencing and is willing to explain your legal options patiently and guide you through the process.
 When you’re ready to talk, we’re here to listen.